Universite-Gustave-Eiffel/NoiseModelling/Docs/NoiseModellingOnPostGIS.rst

     hostname:port:database:username:password

-NoiseModelling will automatically fetch the password if the host is specified and the password parameter is omitted or set to its default.
+NoiseModelling will automatically fetch the password if the host is specified and the password parameter is omitted.